SachaCardonna/SachaCardonna.github.io/_pages/about.md

 ## Research interests

 My research lies at the intersection of **modeling** and **numerical analysis** of partial differential equations, with a strong focus on general **fluid mechanics**.
-I am particularly interested in the design of approximation methods that are high-order accurate, efficient and genuinely bulletproof in demanding nonlinear regimes, complex geometries and constrained physical settings. <br>
+I am particularly interested in the design of approximation methods that are high-order accurate, efficient and genuinely bulletproof in demanding nonlinear regimes, complex geometries and constrained physical settings (see research articles [here]({{ site.baseurl }}/research/)).

 I enjoy working across the entire process: from studying, selecting and/or deriving an appropriate model through its mathematical and numerical analysis, to the implementation of efficient, robust and operational simulation software (see some simulations [here]({{ site.baseurl }}/codes/)).

 <div class="dot-timeline research-timeline">